-Heat Pump Rebates for Low and Moderate Income Mainers
+Heat Pump Incentives for Low and Moderate Income Mainers

 When properly installed and operated, modern, high-efficiency heat pumps can provide heat very cost-effectively, even through the coldest winter months.
 Thousands of satisfied Mainers already enjoy the benefits and savings that heat pumps provide.
 More information about the benefits of heat pumps and tips on how to operate them can be found here.